mhowlett/Nhiredis/README.md

 ## Benchmarks

 The distribution includes a simple benchmark utility that repeatedly sets, gets and deletes keys in a redis database using Nhiredis and ServiceStack.Redis.
-On my laptop, this utility suggests that:
+On my Windows laptop, this utility suggests that the performance of Nhiredis is approximately the same as ServiceStack.Redis (possibly a bit faster), and consumes approximately 5-10% less memory.

-* Nhiredis is between 15-20% faster than ServiceStack.Redis.
+I found the performance results to vary by up to 20% depending on the state of my machine.
+Sometimes I saw Nhiredis beat ServiceStack.Redis by 20%, sometimes, though more rarely it was the other way around.
-* and Nhiredis consumes approximately 5-10% less memory than ServiceStack.Redis.
+Most frequently the two libraries produced almost identical results.

 ## Building